 A randomized, placebo-controlled, double-blind, cross-over research studied tested the efficacy of the organic apple cider vinegar on alleviation of the heartburn symptom related to Gastro-esophageal reflux disease (GERD)

-Studies show that apple cider vinegar can help improve cardiovascular health in a number of ways.
+Apple cider vinegar can help improve cardiovascular health in a number of ways.
 Regular consumption of ACV helps to lower cholesterol levels in blood.
 This leads to a lower incidence of high blood pressure and ultimately heart disease.
-[14, 15, 16]

 Apple cider vinegar has been used successfully to preserve foods for ages.
 This method of food preservation is making a serious comeback.
 And while distilled vinegar is used in conventional home pickling, use of apple cider vinegar has been growing steadily especially with health conscious individuals.
 The only downside is that ACV can discolor fruits and veggies.